Why Does Your Back Hurt While Sitting?

-Most of us can relate to that momentary feeling when we stand up after sitting static for a period of time when our low back and hips feel like they have just been released from prison but can’t quite run away.
-For too many people this discomfort carries on throughout their day.
+Most of us can relate to that momentary feeling when we stand up after sitting static for a period of time when our back and hips feel like they have just been released from prison but can’t quite run away.
+For too many people this “my back hurts while sitting” discomfort carries on throughout their day.
 This is especially concerning for those who have no apparent history of back injury and find that the immediate discomfort diminishes as we completely straighten up and begin to take a few steps.

-Researchers have been investigating this transient phenomenon for some time.
+Researchers have been investigating this transient phenomenon for some time trying to figure out why everyone seems to suffer from back pain while sitting.
 They have theorized that when we assume positions that result in a significant imbalance of postural support muscles and ligaments and maintain static position for a long duration, there is an alarming amount of activity going on within the actual tissues.
 One key element is a reaction within these soft tissues that is referred to as “creep”.

 Imagine the tissues surrounding a vertebral joint within your spine; when this joint assumes a flexed position (which is most likely to occur when you are sitting at a 90-degree hip flexion), your lumbar spine undergoes a flattened position.